leanstacks/lambda-starter/README.md

 A Lambda starter kit for Node.js TypeScript serverless functions.

+## Overview

-This project provides a solid foundation for building AWS Lambda functions using Node.js and TypeScript, with AWS CDK for infrastructure as code, Jest for testing, and modern development tooling.
+This project provides a solid foundation for implementing Serverless Microservice Patterns with AWS Lambda functions using Node.js and TypeScript.
+The project uses with AWS CDK for infrastructure as code, Jest for testing, and modern development tooling.

+There are many Serverless Microservice Patterns which may be implemented with AWS Lambda functions.
+This project illustrates the "Simple Web Service" pattern, which is one of the most frequently used.

 ## Getting started